-Alternative forms of management include not treating the skin laxness and bagginess in the eyelids by surgery.
-Improvement of skin laxness, fatty deposits, and skin wrinkles may be accomplished by other treatments or surgery, such as a brow, lift when indicated.
-Other forms of eyelid surgery may be needed should you have disorders affecting the function of the eyelid such as drooping eyelids from muscle problems (eyelid ptosis) or looseness between the eyelid and eyeball (ectropion).
-Minor skin wrinkling may be improved through chemical skin-peels, laser resurfacing, or other skin treatments.
-Risks and potential complications are associated with alternative surgical forms of treatment.
+Alternative forms of management include not treating the skin wrinkles by any means.
+Improvement of skin wrinkles may be accomplished by other treatments or alternative types of surgery such as a blepharoplasty or face or brow lift when indicated.
+Other forms of eyelid surgery may be needed should you have intrinsic disorders affecting the function of the eyelid, such as drooping eyelids from muscle problems (eyelid ptosis) or looseness between the eyelid and eyeball (ectropion).
+Minor skin wrinkling may be improved through chemical skin peels, lasers, injection of fillers or fat, or other skin treatments.
+Risks and potential complications are associated with alternative forms of medical or surgical treatment.

-INHERENT RISKS OF BLEPHAROPLASTY SURGERY
+INHERENT RISKS OF BTA INJECTIONS

-Every surgical procedure involves a certain amount of risk.
-It is important that you understand these risks and the possible complications associated with them.
+Every procedure involves a certain amount of risk, and it is important that you understand these risks and the possible complications associated with them.
 In addition, every procedure has limitations.
 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of blepharoplasty.
+Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand risks, potential complications, limitations, and consequences of BTA injections.
+Additional information concerning BTA may be obtained from the package insert sheets supplied by Allergan.